Paralegal Resume Example

 You want to highlight skills like due diligence, escrow management, and working directly with attorneys or lenders.
 Employers like when you mention handling 20-30 transactions per month.

 I always show off any software I use-SoftPro, Clio, or Excel-and certifications like the NALA Certified Paralegal.
-This helps boost credibility and gets more interviews.
+Including a paralegal cover letter also helps boost credibility and gets more interviews.

 If you’re a senior real estate paralegal, your resume needs to show leadership and deep industry know-how.
 I recommend highlighting experience managing teams and handling complex transactions.